-At the meeting on 12 June 2001 for Zespri drew our attention to the decision of the Full Court of the Federal Court of Australia in O'Brien Glass Industries Limited v.
+At the meeting on 3 July 2001 for Zespri drew our attention to the decision of the Full Court of the Federal Court of Australia in O'Brien Glass Industries Limited v.
 Cool & Sons Limited (1983) ATPR 40,376, a case decided in the context of price discrimination rules in force under the (Australian Federal) Trade Practices Act.

 Then at our meeting on 3 December 2001 he drew our attention to the decision of the Supreme Court of the United States in Federal Trade Commission v.
 Anheuser-Busch Inc 363 US 536 (1960) and to extracts from Hovenkamp, Antitrust Law: An Analysis of Antitrust Principles and Their Application (Vol 14), with particular reference to the discussion of price discrimination in Part 23C at pp 54-71.
-He did so to assist the Board reach an understanding of the meaning of "discrimination". have also submitted that these decisions are very much applicable to this complaint.
+He did so to assist the Board reach an understanding of the meaning of "discrimination".